-Any time you set up a new Or used iPhone, or your own iPhone after you restore it in iTunes, you get the white ‘Hello’ screen that asks you for details about yourself before you can start using it.
+Any time you set up a new or used iPhone, you get the ‘Hello’ screen that asks you for details about yourself before you can start using it.

 One of the steps you have to go through is activating the device, and sometimes, this doesn’t go as smoothly as you’d like it to.

 In some cases, you may see error messages such as any of the following:

 - The activation server is unavailable: This means that the server that checks to make sure your device can be activated is either down or is experiencing a high volume of users at once.
 This is common during iPhone launches when everyone’s trying to activate their device at one time.